-In order to validate the proposed control system, a group of healthy male subjects were asked to exercise on the cycle-ergometer; see [16].
-The PID controller parameters were tuned to $K_p = 2.45$, $K_i = 0.02$ and $K_d = 0.06$, which were obtained through the average transfer function of the HR response (see Subsection 10.2.4) and are relatively robust against the inter-individual differences in the dynamic HR response to work rate.
-A wide range of experiments were carried out on a number of subjects during the cycling exercise to validate the control system.
+In order to validate the proposed control system, twelve healthy male subjects (Group 2 in Table 10.1) were asked to exercise on the cycle-ergometer.
+The PID controller parameters were tuned to $K_p = 2.45$ , $K_i = 0.02$ and $K_d = 0.06$ , which were obtained through the average transfer function of the HR response (see Subsection 10.2.5) and are relatively robust against the inter-individual differences in the dynamic HR response to work rate.
+A wide range of experiments were carried out on the twelve subjects during the cycling exercise to validate the control system.
 Note that while laboratory conditions were maintained constant for all participants, some uncontrollable factors, such as heat loss, dehydration and humidity, could still influence the results.
 Hence, the proposed exercise method was repeated twice for each subject.
 The HR profile was defined in 3 stages; warm up, aerobic training and cool down, where the aerobic training stage lasted 5, 5 and 7 minutes for each subject respectively.
 Moreover, the reference value of 125 bpm was our desired aerobic training HR for all subjects during the exercise stage.
-The tracking performance of this controller for two subjects is demonstrated in Figs. 10.7.
+The tracking performance of this controller for two subjects is demonstrated in Figs. 10.8.
 It can be concluded from these results that the designed PID controller can efficiently and robustly drive the subject to track the desired HR profile.
-For comparison, twelve healthy participants were asked to exercise again, using a conventional PID controller with the same gains given above, and further, using a fixed-rate biofeedback mechanism (subjects were provided with an auditory stimulus every 1 s using the last updated control signal; see [25]).
+For comparison, twelve healthy participants were asked to exercise again, using a conventional PID controller with the same gains given above, and further, using a fixed-rate biofeedback mechanism (subjects were provided with an auditory stimulus every 1 s using the last updated control signal; see [10]).
 Except the controller and bio-feedback rate, the experiments were implemented with the same setup of the previous experiments.
-The performance of the controller for a subject can be seen in Figs. 10.8.
-In addition, as another simple control strategy, we have used the relay controller as explained in Section 10.2.3.6, with the following tuned parameters:
+The performance of the controller for a subject can be seen in Figs. 10.9.
+In addition, as another simple control strategy, we have used the relay controller as explained in Section 7.2, with the following tuned parameters:

-FIGURE 10.7 HR profile tracking during cycling using event-driven PID controller.
+Figure 10.8: HR profile tracking during cycling using event-driven PID controller.